Representations of Thread Quivers: Preliminaries

 We will give a brief overview of the notation and terminology of 2-categories we will use.
 Our main references are \cite{Borceux94, Waschkies04}.
 Let $\Cat$ be the 1-category of all small categories, thus the objects are given by small categories and the morphisms by functors.

-A \emph{(strict) 2-category} is a category enriched over $\Cat$, also called a $\Cat$-category (see \cite{Borceux94b, Kelly05}).
-Our main example will be $\kAC$, the 2-category of all small $k$-linear additive categories: \begin{itemize} \item the 0-cells are given by small $k$-linear additive categories, \item the 1-cells are the $k$-linear functors, \item the 2-cells are natural transformations. \end{itemize} Composition of 1-cells are denoted by $\circ$.
-Following \cite{MacLane71, Waschkies04} we will write $\circ$ for vertical composition of 2-cells and $\bullet$ for horizontal composition.
-We have the following equation
+A \emph{(strict) 2-category}, also called a $\Cat$-category (see \cite{Borceux94b, Kelly05}), is a category enriched over $\Cat$.
+Our main example will be $\kVar$, the 2-category of all small $k$-linear additive categories with split idempotents: \begin{itemize} \item the 0-cells are given by small $k$-linear additive categories with split idempotents, \item the 1-cells are the $k$-linear functors, \item the 2-cells are natural transformations. \end{itemize}